thriveth/CubeFitter.jl/README.md

 Julia.

-Development is still in early days, so everything may break - but currently, the NIRSpec related code Works For Me™.
+Development is still in early days, so everything may break - but currently, the NIRSpec related code _Works For Me™_.
 I am in the process of testing it for MUSE, and most other instruments should be quite easy to add as well.